 She urged everyone to remain focused and support one another, especially in preparation for the much-anticipated Iwude Ijesa Festival 2025.

-The Iwude Thanksgiving Get-Together served as a prelude to the 2025 Iwude Ijesa Festival and also highlighted the critical role of diaspora Ijesa communities in the cultural preservation and socioeconomic development of Ijesaland.
+The Iwude Thanksgiving Get-Together served as a prelude to the 2025 Iwude Ijesa Festival and also highlighted the critical role of diaspora Ijesa communities in cultural preservation and the socioeconomic development of Ijesaland.

-The event featured traditional music, dance, bonding sessions, and discussions on planned community-based initiatives, showcasing the unwavering spirit of unity and cultural pride among the Ijesa people in the UK.
+The event featured traditional music, dance, bonding sessions, and discussions on planned community-based initiatives showcasing the unwavering spirit of unity and cultural pride among the Ijesa people in the UK.

 Leave a Reply